judyfong/about/README.md

 ## Services

-If you would like to request my services for your business, please contact me.
+If you would like to request my services for your business, please contact me at [blog@judyyfong.xyz](mailto:blog@judyyfong.xyz) with a subject line that indicates which service: e.g. `Website Services`.

 ### Website